 There are so many exercises you can do with a weighted bar, which is great for strength training and improving your flexibility.

-We enlisted the help of Coach Kyle to take you through this next movement.
+We enlisted the help of Coach Aaron to take you through this next movement.

 Exercise: Reverse Lunge with Rotation